An Auto-Differentiable Likelihood Pipeline for the Cross-Correlation of CMB and Large-Scale Structure due to the Kinetic Sunyaev-Zeldovich Effect: Application to simulations

 We now explore the influence of different experimental configurations.
 As a futuristic case, we consider an experiment with 10 times the number density of Rubin Observatory.
 While no experiment with such a low shot noise is planned in the near term, this configuration allows us to probe how the signal-to-noise scales with galaxy number density.
 As described in Sec. \ref{sec:experimentdata} we also consider three different CMB noise configurations, CMB-S4 (ILC), \say{1,1 noise}, and CMB-HD.
 As before, we include data in 60 redshift bins up the $\ell_{max}=6000$ in the reconstruction, which is the resolution limit with our GPU memory (three GPUs with each 16GB).
 The absolute SNR is thus lower than could be achieved with a larger $\ell_{max}$ (especially for a CMB noise better than CMB-S4), but our main concern here is to demonstrate the improvement over the QE, for which our GPU setup suffices.
 For these configurations, we provide signal-to-noise improvement factors in Table \ref{tab:0}, ranging in values from 1 to 4.
 Unfortunately with CMB-S4 ILC noise curves we do not find an improvement.
 Note however that this result could be different with halos, a more complicated halo-based kSZ model, and halo mass weighting in the galaxy field, which we aim to explore in the future with a more high-resolution simulation.
-With the present simulation, the question whether an improvement with CMB-S4 is possible cannot be definitively answered.
+With the present simulation, the question of whether an improvement with CMB-S4 is possible cannot be definitively answered.
+Comparing the $1,1$ noise case and the CMB-HD noise, we only find a substantial improvement in the $z=0.7$ bin, indicating that the galaxy shot noise is the limiting factor at higher redshifts for this extremely low noise configuration.
+In some bins, we find a slightly better result with the $1,1$ noise than with the HD noise, which may be due to small fluctuations in the convergence of our optimization procedure.